 Unlike the standard full-band or digital mammography, which fixes the two X-ray breast image, three-dimensional mammography captures multiple images at different angles, which are synthesized in 3D images using a computer.

-"Thin slices of breast, obtained with the help of 3D mammography reduces aliasing tissue, which often leads to inaccurate results," - says a leading researcher Nisha Sharma, director of breast screening at Leeds school NHS Trust hospital in England. - In a study we wanted to determine the effect of 3D mammography biopsy rate among women. "
+"Thin slices of breast, obtained with the help of 3D mammography reduces aliasing tissue, which often leads to inaccurate results," - says a leading researcher Nisha Sharma, director of screening for breast cancer in Leeds educational NHS Trust hospital in England. - In the study, we wanted to determine the 3D effect on the incidence of biopsy mammography among women. "

-The study involved 30,933 women who were PZPR or MRI screening for breast cancer as part of the National Screening Program UK breast between 2015 and 2016 years.
+The study involved 30,933 women who were screened PZPR or MRI breast screening in the framework of the National Program UK breast between 2015 and 2016 years.
 Within six weeks after the screening of breast cancer, women also do 3D mammography.

 From the study group in 1470 women were offered an extra visualization (4,8-percentage Review) to assess deviations.
 In the last group of 827 women (mean age 56.7 years) took 571 biopsies, was 69 per cent resulting in a level of biopsy.
 A biopsy found 142 cases of cancer.
 In 429 of the biopsy suspicious neoplasm detected at screening mammography, there was no malignancy in benign biopsy 75%.